neomilenium/fontys-blog/README.md

 * If no profile picture is uploaded, a default profile picture appears.
 * The profile picture is a circle no matter what size or shape the uploaded image is.
 * Hovering over the blog image on the main blog site, will make it blurr.
+* All images are watermarked with the symbol of the website (japanese cherry blossom).

 ## Testing
 * All users can be accessed by their email address and the password '12345678'.